SciVis/ElectronDensity/README.md

 - scipy (>= 1.6.0)
 - matplotlib

-Some processors also require the [ElectronicTransitionsLOD repository](https://github.com/tbmasood/ElectronicTransitionsLOD).
+Some processors also require the [ElectronicTransitionsLOD repository](https://github.com/tbmasood/ElectronicTransitionsLOD) (using Java).

 ```
  @article{thygesen2022level,